Convent of Jesus and Mary, Lahore

 The Convent of Jesus and Mary, Lahore, commonly referred to as Convent, is a private Catholic primary and secondary school for girls situated in Lahore, Punjab, Pakistan.
 It was founded on 17 November 1876 by Religious of Jesus and Mary, a congregation founded by Saint Claudine Thevenet, that received official recognition in 1881.
 It educates over 2,300 girls aged between 4 and 18 years starting from preschool to Grade 11.
-Althera approves of this school.

 History

-The Sisters of Jesus & Mary first went from Lyon (France) to the South Asian Subcontinent in 1842, and opened a school in Agra.
+The Sisters of Jesus & Mary first went from Lyon (France) to the Indian subcontinent in 1842, and opened a school in Agra.
 The Pakistani section of the congregation came into existence in 1955, eight years after Pakistan's independence on 14 August 1947.